Composing dynamic programming tree-decomposition-based algorithms: Main theorem

 The proof that $\acore$ solves $\mathcal{H} = \partition(\mathcal{H}_1, \ldots, \mathcal{H}_\ell)$ is omitted as it is similar to the one provided for Theorem~\ref{th:graphpartition} at the difference that this time we do not keep track of the transversal edges. \end{proof}

-Edge partitioning problems are really similar to coloring problem at the difference that the subgraph we consider are induced by a set of edges instead of a set of vertices.
+Edge partitioning problems are really similar to coloring problem at the difference that the subgraphs we consider are induced by a set of edges instead of a set of vertices.